pcdinh/greenclock/README.md

 GreenClock
 ==========

-Time-based task scheduler using gevent
+GreenClock is a time-based task scheduler using gevent

 With GreenClock, you can: Schedule a task to run every X seconds, daily, weekly, monthly, or at certain times (such as application startup).